EXPERIMENTAL GRAVITATIONAL & COSMOLOGICAL PHYSICS

 The Richardson group is developing and employing new technologies aimed at overcoming fundamental limitations in gravitational-wave detection, as well as contributing to the commissioning of the current generation of U.S.-based detectors, Advanced LIGO.

 Our current research focus is on overcoming the quantum sensing limit in gravitational-wave detection.
 Quantum fluctuations of light are the limiting source of instrumental noise across most of the frequency band accessible to ground-based detectors (100 Hz and above).
 We are developing new laser wavefront control technology to significantly reduce optical losses inside the detectors.
 This will enable detectors to achieve higher levels of stored laser power and more efficiently utilize entangled photons, or "squeezed" light, for greater quantum noise reduction.
-We are also conducting experimental design studies aimed at reducing the susceptibility of squeezed light to quantum decoherence inside the detector, employing an algorithmic approach to optical systems design that promises to achieve superior error tolerance.
+We are also conducting detector design studies aimed at reducing the susceptibility of squeezed light to quantum decoherence, employing an algorithmic approach to optical systems design to achieve superior error tolerance.

 Higher-Order Active Wavefront Control